markusressel/system-control/README.md

 * manage WiFi connections / Hotspots
 * graceful shutting/restart
-In most cases these actions either require knowledge about a specific shell tool to do the job or even a custom built script.
+In most cases these actions either require knowledge about a specific shell tool to do the job or even a custom-built script.

-This project aims to simplify that by providing a command line tool that can do all of the things mentioned above with a simple and easy to understand syntax.
+This project aims to simplify that by providing a command line tool that can do all the things mentioned above with a simple and easy to understand syntax.

 ## Why not use Shell scripts?
-Yes, you could write scripts for all of the things `system-control` can do and be happy with that.
+Yes, you could write scripts for all the things `system-control` can do and be happy with that.
 That was also my initial approach.
 When I wrote my first script I tried to use Bash since it is more close to the system, but: